narmesh/VERITAS/README.md

 ## 📁 Folder Structure

-/index.html # Main HTML file /images/ # Folder for all visual assets used in the articles
+/index.html # Main HTML file /images/ # Folder for all visual assets used in the articles(not added here in github)

 ## 🚀 Getting Started